makrai/notes/jackendoff90-sem-struct.md

     concepts_
     * Learning a lexical concept [is] constructing a composite expression within the grammar of lexical concepts + phon + synt
-    * This contrasts sharply with Jerry Fodor's view that lexical concepts are cognitively primitive monads linked with each other by meaning postulates.
+    * This contrasts sharply with Jerry Fodor's view that lexical concepts are cognitively primitive monads linked with each other by meaning postulates
       The Appendix to this chapter compares the two positions

 ## 1.3 Three Models for the Description of Meaning 16